STAMP-project/pitmp-maven-plugin/README.md

 ```
 mvn "-DtargetModules=yourFirstModule,anotherModule" pitmp:run
 ```
+Running PMP from a module directory will NOT work.
 * skippedModules: to run PIT only on specified modules You can use the property "skippedModules" in the pom.xml:
 ```